kubauth/kubauth-doc/docs/30-user-guide/110-configuration.md

     ```

 - The resource name is the client ID.
-- The `redirectURIs` list must be adjusted for each application.
-The value here is specific to the test client included in the `kc` cli.
-See below.
+- The `redirectURIs` list must be configured for each application.
+The value shown here is specific to the test client included in the `kc` CLI (see below).
-- The `grantTypes` list define which authorization flow will be accepted by this client definition.
+- The `grantTypes` list defines which authorization flows are accepted by this client.
-- The `responseTypes` list define what kind of tokens or credentials the client can expects to receive from the authorization endpoint after the user authenticates.
+- The `responseTypes` list defines what types of tokens or credentials the client can expect from the authorization endpoint after user authentication.
-- The `scopes` list define which scope can be requested by the application.
+- The `scopes` list defines which scopes can be requested by the application.
-- This client is defined as `public`.
-As such no client secret need to be provided.<br>For non-public client, a `secret` in hashed form must be provided, as in the commented line.
-  Use the `kc hash` command described previously to generate it.
+- This client is defined as `public`, so no client secret is required.<br>For confidential clients, a hashed `secret` must be provided, as shown in the commented line.
+Use the `kc hash` command described above to generate it.

 Apply this manifest: